zaraaw/strath_internship22/matlab/matlab_readme.md

+For the examples of SINDy and SINDy-PI in matlab see: https://github.com/dynamicslab/SINDy-PI

-Here is the matlab code for SINDy
+Here is the SINDy applied in Matlab to the Lotka-Volterra Equations

-Note: .mlx file opens live script in matlab
+(Note: .mlx file opens live script in matlab)